Home décor! Why more and more homeowners are turning to timber.

 Undoubtedly, one of the most important factors when it comes to home décor and primary areas to stamp your own personality on the appearance of your house are the windows and doors.
 Colour choices and range styles are proving to be an important part of what people think about your style.
 The good news for us here at George Barnsdale is that timber is back to the preferred material in the market.

 With a combined effort to eliminate plastic from our homes and the additional environmental benefits of wood, timber frames are now top of buyers wish lists.

-Britain is belatedly entering a plastic free renaissance, and 23% homeowners plan to decrease the amount of plastic in the home.
-Following the extensive media and social network coverage of the legacy of living in a plastic convenience generation, concerns around the build-up of plastics waste, homeowners are realising that products such as PVC-u windows, fall into the category of a single use plastic and are beginning to address the issue.
+Britain is belatedly entering a plastic-free renaissance, and 23% homeowners plan to decrease the amount of plastic in the home.
+Following the extensive media and social network coverage of the legacy of living in a plastic-convenience-generation, and concerns around the build-up of plastics waste, homeowners are realising that products such as PVC-u windows, fall into the category of single-use plastic and are beginning to address the issue.